ciwchris/blog/posts/2021-06-my-approach-for-writing-and-managing-notes.md

   signingkey =
 ```

-I shared access to the repo with my work GitHub account and so I am still committing from my work account but at least the information in the commits now contain my personal information.
+I shared access to my notes repository with my work GitHub account, and so I am still committing from my work account but at least the information in the commits now contain my personal information.
 This is still not ideal but is simple and suffices.
 Maybe eventually I'll do the work to find a simple approach for managing multiple GitHub accounts on a device.

-Next up, how to use GitHub from my phone for cloning the repo and then pulling and pushing commits.
-I looked at several appfor doing this.
-With a focus on simplicity I decided to use [mgit][].
-The app generates an ssh key when I then can add as a "Deploy key" to the repository with write access.
+Next up, how to use GitHub from my phone for cloning the repository and then pulling and pushing commits.
+I looked at several apps for performing this.
+Again, I wanted something, so I decided to use [mgit][].
+The app generates a ssh key when I then can add as a "Deploy key" to the repository with write access.
 When using the git protocol for the repository URL in mgit then mgit will use the ssh key it generated to access the repository.

 Success and Success!